catalyst-cloud/catalystcloud-docs/source/cloud-orchestration.rst

       value: { get_attr: [server, networks] }

-If the more typical choice of default user (i.e "ubuntu" for Ubuntu images, "centos" for Centos etc.) is desired then amend the template to specify a user_data_format of "RAW" in the ``OS::Nova::Server`` properties:
+If the more typical choice of default user (i.e "ubuntu" for Ubuntu images, "centos" for Centos etc.) is desired, then amend the template to specify a user_data_format of "RAW" in the ``OS::Nova::Server`` properties:

 .. code-block:: yaml